kyma-project/kyma/docs/getting-started/04-expose-microservice.md

   [{"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
   ```

-  You can see the microservice returns the previously sent order details.
+  You can see that the microservice returns the previously sent order details.

 5. Remove the [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) created by the `orders-service` Deployment.
-Run this command and wait for the system to delete the Pod and start a new one:
+Run this command, and wait for the system to delete the Pod and start a new one:

    ```bash
    kubectl delete pod -n orders-service -l app=orders-service